run-llama/llama_index/llama-index-integrations/readers/llama-index-readers-steamship/README.md

 pip install llama-index-readers-steamship
 ```

-This reader requires steamship API key, which can be aquired from [SteamShip](steamship.com).
+This reader requires steamship API key, which can be acquired from [SteamShip](steamship.com).

 ### Usage